-Section 1 Accessory Dwelling Unit Regulations:
+"Chapter 22 - Accessory Dwelling Unit Regulations

-9-22-1- Title
+Sec.
+9-22-1. - Title.
 This chapter shall be known as the "Emmett Accessory Dwelling Unit Ordinance."

-9-22-2- Purpose

-The purpose for this chapter is establish guidelines for the addition of accessory dwelling units to all single-family residential lots where only a single-family residential structure is located on the building lot.
+Sec.
+9-22-2. - Purpose.
+The purpose of this chapter is to establish guidelines for the addition of an accessory dwelling unit to a single-family residential lot where only a single-family residential structure is located on the building lot.

-9-22-3 Definitions
+Sec.
+9-22-3. - Definitions